 All forms required to complete an application can be found on the Davidson College website.

 Application deadline dates may vary from year to year.
 Updated deadline information may be found under “Important Dates for Applicants” on the Davidson College Admission and Financial Aid website.

 The Early Decision Plan is binding and is for applicants who are certain they want to attend Davidson.
 Early Decision applications will be accepted, denied, or deferred into the Regular Decision Plan pool of applicants.
 Those candidates who are deferred will be re-evaluated during the Regular Decision selection process.
 To apply through the Early Decision Plan, the student should:

-3. Submit the Early Decision Candidate’s Agreement, which states that Davidson is definitely his/her first choice; and that if accepted, he/she will enroll and withdraw all applications pending elsewhere.
+2. Submit the Early Decision Candidate’s Agreement, which states that Davidson is definitely their first choice; and that if accepted, they will enroll and withdraw all applications pending elsewhere.

-For those applying under the Regular Decision Plan, letters informing applicants of the decision on their applications will be mailed or posted to the website prior to April 1.
+For those applying under the Regular Decision Plan, letters informing applicants of the decision on their applications will be mailed or posted to their application portal.
 Applicants who are accepted under the Regular Decision Plan are required to make a non-refundable enrollment deposit by May 1.

 First-year students offered admission from the wait list and all admitted transfer students are not eligible to defer.